GamearooCodes/Discord-Dashboard-Docs/dark-theme/source.md

 }
 ...
 ...
-//This must be defined in the first switch option:
+//This must be defined in the last switch option:
 themeOptions: {
     minimalbutton: {
         last: true,